 Amtrak San Joaquins' top priority is the health and safety of our employees and passengers.
 Since the COVID-19 outbreak began, Amtrak San Joaquins has followed recommendations from the CDC and state and local public health officials when implementing measures to ensure the health and safety of employees and the public.
 Amtrak San Joaquins is working with our transit partners to incorporate other measures as recommendations are provided.

-To ensure the continued health of our travelers and Amtrak San Joaquins staff, all visitors and passengers are required to practice social distancing inside stations, on the platforms, and aboard the trains and Thruway buses.
+To ensure the continued health of our travelers and Amtrak San Joaquins staff, all visitors and passengers are encouraged to practice social distancing inside stations, on the platforms, and aboard the trains and Thruway buses.

 As an additional preventative measure, all Amtrak San Joaquins staff, travelers, and visitors are required to wear facemasks while inside the stations, on the platforms, and aboard the trains and Thruway buses.